Algebra 2 Course Details

 ELC courses cover 100% of skills defined in Common Core Math Standards for Algebra 2.
 In addition to CCSS skills, our Algebra 2 course covers essential pre-requisites skills from previous grades for review and more advanced skills for students who want to get ahead.

-How to read the Algebra 2 level standards?
+How to read the grade level standards?

 Algebra 2 Domains Summary: